Mallory Eyres has been trading for over three years, learning a few things along the way that may be helpful to others starting out.

-In recent years there has been something of an explosion in tools and services that let people trade the financial markets making what was once the preserve of the few the option of the many.
+In recent years, there has been something of an explosion in the availability of tools and services that let people trade in financial markets, making what was once the preserve of the few the option of the many.
 The option to trade in micro lots has meant that anyone can set up with a minimal amount of money and start trading immediately.
 This has drawn many people into trading, many hoping to make easy money.
 But ease of access should not be confused with ease of success.

-When you first start trading, your head can be full of dreams of bazillionairedom, private yachts, holidays in the Cayman Islands/ You read case studies of people who went from zero to millions with their special strategy and hope to be like them.
-But all too frequently it ends up with a blown account and dreams shattered.
-The winners are few, the losers are many.
+When you first start trading, your head can be full of dreams of bazillionairedom— private yachts, holidays in the Cayman Islands.
+You read case studies of people who went from zero to millions and hope to be like them and mimic their special strategy.
+But all too frequently, it ends up with a blown account and dreams shattered.
+The winners are few; the losers are many.

 I have been trading for over three years.
-Whilst this is not a long time, and I'm not claiming to hold a magic ticket to success, I have learned a few things along the way which might be helpful to others just starting out that help to prevent you losing everything before you get to profit.
+While this is not a long time, and I'm not claiming to hold a magic ticket to success, I have learned a few things along the way that might be helpful to others just starting.
+These tips should help prevent you from losing everything before you get to profit.

 There are so many different ways to trade, so many different systems.
 Each system will be marketed to you as the one and only system that works.
 I can assure you that none of them work in isolation.
 If they did, why would anyone sell them?
 Surely they would just use them and clean up on the financial markets.

-There are technical systems, fundamental systems, mixed technical and fundamental systems.
-Automated systems, set and forget systems, there are magic indicators which will guarantee you success every time etc etc.
+There are technical systems, fundamental systems, and mixed technical and fundamental systems.
+Automated systems, set and forget systems, there are magic indicators that will guarantee you success every time, etc.

 Trading is a probability business.
 Good traders are able to make judgements on the probable outcome of their trade based on their experience and their consistent application of their system.
 This means there is little need for emotion as they can be certain that they will make money over time.

 Trading can be a very humbling experience.
-You go into it thinking you know how many beans makes five and come away discovering your answer was actually somewhere around 3.6.
+You go into it thinking you know how many beans make five and come away discovering your answer was actually somewhere around 3.6.
 The purpose of trading is to earn money, nothing else.
-Yes it can be enjoyable, but don’t try to get validation from it, it will beat you into the ground if you do.
-If you want validation go and work with homeless people or build a school in Africa.
+Yes, it can be enjoyable, but don’t try to get validation from it; it will beat you into the ground if you do.
+If you want validation, go and work with homeless people or build a school in Africa.
 If you want money, learn to trade carefully and consistently in a way that people barely notice.